alexanderdickson/waitForImages/README.md

 Provides useful callbacks once descendant images have loaded.

-waitForImages also supports both images referenced in CSS, such as the `background-image` property, and images referenced in element attributes such as `data-img`.
+waitForImages also supports both images referenced in CSS, such as the `background-image` property, and images referenced in element attributes such as `srcset`.
 Images referenced in attributes can also be a comma-separated list of images.

 It can be useful when WebKit incorrectly reports element dimensions/offsets on document ready, because it has not calculated their descendant `img` dimensions yet.